linuslin0/macOS-Lenovo-Y450/LenovoY450/README.md

 OS X 10.10 and above.

-OS X 10.11 for the CSR config flags check.
+OS X 10.11 for the CSR valid flags check.

 Installation
 ------------